 Here you can find more material like the Power Supplies or the Din Rails:

 You can find an extended version of the information shown here in the Installation and Maintenance and the Mechanical Characteristics (DIN Rail Mounting) chapters of the User Guides.

 First of all, install the DIN Rail in a proper way following the recommended safety distances.
 Place the programmable logic controller (PLC) in its location of the DIN Rail and start the wiring.
 Make the connections between the Power Supply and the industrial Arduino PLC (ALWAYS WITHOUT CONNECTING IT TO THE ELECTRIC POWER UNTIL THE END FOR SAFETY REASONS) and make the connections between the different PLCs or the industrial controller and the inputs and outputs like sensors or actuators.

-- Do not online connect, plug or unplug cables, which is apt to cause electric shock or damage the circuit.
+Do not online connect, plug or unplug cables, which is apt to cause electric shock or damage the circuit.
 Installation and wire connection must be firm and reliable.
-Poor connection could cause misact.
+The poor connection could cause misact.